wingo/whippet/README.md

 ## Status and roadmap

-As of August 2025, Whippet is feature-complete, in the sense that it is ready to replace [Guile](https://gnu.org/s/guile)'s use of the Boehm-Demers-Weiser collector; see the [`wip-whippet` integration branch](https://cgit.git.savannah.gnu.org/cgit/guile.git/tree/?h=wip-whippet).
+As of October 2025, Whippet is feature-complete, in the sense that it is ready to replace [Guile](https://gnu.org/s/guile)'s use of the Boehm-Demers-Weiser collector; see the [`wip-whippet` integration branch](https://cgit.git.savannah.gnu.org/cgit/guile.git/tree/?h=wip-whippet).
 We hope to incrementally merge this branch of Guile over to the main Guile branch over the next months.

-In the future, Whippet's internal collectors need to add support for MacOS and Windows, to fix some usage of the C11 atomics API that clang doesn't like, to test on AArch64, and
+In the near future, Whippet's internal collectors need to add support for MacOS and Windows, and to test on AArch64.

 There are all kinds of new collector designs that it would be fun to experiment with, but we are mostly in a getting-into-production phase at